IONDO/Game-project/README.md

 # Solo-pong

 ## Description
-The aim of the game is to make sure the ball always hits the bar, otherwise, the game is over and we have to restart the game.
+The aim of the game is to make sure the ball hits all the blocks in the screen.

+The ball has to bounce against the bar and avoid going below the playing area, otherwise, the game is over and we have to restart the game.

-This game will have two elements; a **ball** and a **bar**.
+This game will have three elements; a **ball** , a **bar** and the **blocks**.

-Every time the ball hits the bar we gain a point.
+Every time the ball hits a block we gain a point.

 At the beginning of the game, the ball will be slow, but as the game progress the ball will speed up and the player will have to be faster.